SherG/cool-iron/blog/joe-biden-prophet-isaiah.md

 These communications called Americans to live nobly and helped to shape our "<a href="https://www.neh.gov/article/how-america-became-city-upon-hill" target="blank">self-understanding</a>" as a nation.

 But politicians can also quote the Bible to create an aura of divine approval on policies or events or to manipulate constituencies.
+(I'm sure you can recall some cringeworthy examples.)

 It seems reasonable, therefore, to view such expressions with caution: they're often used for purposes of political propaganda and persuasion.